shiftkey/Reactive.EventAggregator/README.md

 And that's it!

 **Footnote:** You may notice the lack of WP8 in that list - when NuGet cannot find a specific `windowsphone8` profile in a package, it will fall back to the Windows Phone 7.1 (Mango) profile `SL4-WindowsPhone71` instead.
 I tested `Rx-Linq` and `Reactive.EventAggregator` in the WP8 simulator and didn't spot any issues.
 Please log an issue here if you find something odd.

-### Usage

-To install it, just run this from the Package Manager Console:

-    Install-Package Reactive.EventAggregator

 Here's some samples: